 We can make a little exercise for this type of situation.
 Play it slowly and don’t hold the double extension for any longer than the absolute minimum necessary.
 As soon as we have played the fourth then we should relax the hand totally, only stretching out again for the next fourth during the rest:

-When our perfect fourth (or octave) interval is repeated several times, of our three choices as to how to play it (stretch, shift or cross strings) the stretch option often becomes the most appropriate one to use.
-This is because playing across the strings tends to break up the line for melodic, vocal passages (it is no problem in harmonic accompaniments) while shifting back and forth is ugly and awkward.
+When our perfect fourth (or octave) interval is repeated several times, of our three choices as to how to play it (stretch, shift, or across the strings in the same position) the stretch option often becomes the most appropriate one to use.
+This is especially so when our intervals are slurred because crossing strings breaks up the line for melodic, vocal, legato passages (it is no problem in harmonic accompaniments) while shifting back and forth is ugly and awkward.
+If our interval is a perfect fourth then we could play it across two strings although we lose the vocal legato if we do that.
+If our oscillating interval is an octave then we basically have no choice: either we stretch it or we sound awful.

 HOW TO DO THE 1-4 DOUBLE EXTENSION